hepcat72/pi-rc/README.md

 I have 1 sample json command file, which came from https://github.com/probonopd/Lifestyle.
 Data to create all other possible commands are available in that repo.

+This project is unfinished.
+If you'd like to help, please feel free to submit PRs.

 The following is the original README content from pi-rc...

 pi-rc